 James Baldwin

-I can understand that the writing might feel a bit distanced for some people, creating a separation between Edward’s emotions and the reader.
-However, personally, I think the writing style allowed the author to make some meaningful insights.
+I understand that the writing might feel distanced for some people, creating a separation between Edward’s emotions and the reader.
+However, I think the writing style allowed the author to make some meaningful insights.
 As a result of the narrative, character developments and relationships, I think I cried my way through the whole book.
 But, even better, I finished Dear Edward with a big grin and happy tears clouding my vision.

 Buy Dear Edward